-PGY2 Critical Care presentations
+PGY2 Critical Care Presentations

 The PGY2 Critical Care Pharmacy Residency program requires its residents to present 11 presentations throughout the year.
 These presentations will be evaluated by the audience and the resident will be provided with feedback.
 The resident will have a mentor to assist in each presentation development.
 Residents may be asked to provide an extra presentation based on performance and audience feedback.
 More information about presentation requirements and expectations can be found in the presentations LED.
-The journal clubs and patient case will be incorporated into the scheduled rotations rather than serve as additional, unrelated presentations

-(i.e., a patient case will be presented from a patient the resident took care of in their rotation or a journal club will be presented on a piece of literature discussed as a part of the rotation).
+The journal clubs and patient case will be incorporated into the scheduled rotations rather than serve as additional, unrelated presentations (i.e., a patient case will be presented based on a patient the resident took care of during their rotation or a journal club will be presented on a piece of literature discussed as a part of the rotation).
 The M&M conference should also focus on a medication error that occurred during the resident's rotation on the service in which the error occurred.

+These presentations include:

+Presentation Length

-Presentation Length Patient Case (1) 30 minutes, 10 - 15 minutes of Q&A Journal Club (6) 30 minutes, 10 - 15 minutes of Q&A Continuing Education (2) 45 - 50 minutes Grand Rounds Presentation (1) Internal Medicine, Family Medicine, or Surgery Grand Rounds 45 - 50 minutes Morbidity and Mortality (M&M) Conference (1) 30 minutes, 10 - 15 minutes of Q&A
+Patient Case (1) 30 min, 10 - 15 min of Q&A

+Journal Club (6) 30 min, 10 - 15 min of Q&A

+Continuing Education (2) 45 - 50 min

+Grand Rounds Presentation (1) Internal Medicine, Family Medicine, Pediatrics, or Surgery Grand Rounds 45 - 50 min

+Morbidity and Mortality (M&M) Conference (1) 30 min, 10 - 15 min of Q&A